Skip to content

 Semtex is a range of plastic explosives manufactured by Explosia a.s. at their Pardubice facility in the Czech Republic.
 Semtex H (the most widely deployed variant) contains approximately 41% PETN and 41% RDX in a styrene-butadiene rubber binder, with the balance being plasticisers and additives.
 Semtex is characterised by its red-orange colour (from oil-soluble dyes), its distinctive rubber odour, and its co-detection of both RDX and PETN at roughly equal mass fractions.
 Semtex A contains only PETN as the explosive ingredient.
 Semtex SE contains HMX.
 Post-blast Semtex identification typically shows both RDX and PETN peaks on GC-ECD with a characteristic ratio, confirmed by LC-MS/MS.

-Between 1975 and 1988, Czechoslovakia supplied approximately 1,000 tonnes of Semtex to Libya, which in turn supplied it to various militant groups including the Irish Republican Army and Palestinian factions.
+Between 1975 and 1981, Czechoslovakia supplied approximately 700 to 1,000 tonnes of Semtex to Libya via the state arms exporter Omnipol, after which sales were halted.
+Libya in turn supplied quantities of the explosive to various militant groups including the Irish Republican Army and Palestinian factions.
 The proliferation of Semtex was facilitated by the lack of any detection mechanism: the material had no vapour signature detectable by existing field instruments and no chemical marker distinguishing it from other plastic explosives.

 The 1988 Lockerbie bombing (Pan Am Flight 103, 21 December, 270 deaths, attributed to a Libyan intelligence operation placing a Semtex H IED in a Samsonite suitcase on a feeder flight from Malta to Frankfurt) and the 1989 UTA Flight 772 bombing over Niger (171 deaths, also attributed to Libyan intelligence) catalysed international action.
 The Convention on the Marking of Plastic Explosives for the Purpose of Detection (Montreal Protocol on Plastic Explosives), adopted by ICAO in March 1991 and entering into force in 1998, requires that all plastic explosives manufactured or held after entry into force contain one of four approved detection agents (taggants) at specified minimum concentrations.